 This led to a showdown between Elijah and the prophets of Ba'al, of whom there were 450.
 The challenge was to call down fire from heaven to consume a sacrifice.

 Elijah let them go first.
 They danced all day, crying out to Ba'al, cutting themselves in the attempt, and they couldn't even summon a firefly.

 Then Elijah prayed to the LORD, and whoom!

 The contrast between the false god and the true God could not have been clearer.

-To download the audio of today's sermon, click here.
+Pastor Dave drew other powerful lessons from this passage as well.
+To download the audio of the sermon, click here.